codeprofe/NeoMapper/README.md

 ---

-## 📂 Estructura recomendada
+## 📂 Recommended structure
-- `src/NeoMapper/ObjectMapper.cs` → código principal de NeoMapper.
+- `src/NeoMapper/ObjectMapper.cs` → main NeoMapper code.
-- DTOs y Entidades en sus capas respectivas.
+- DTOs and Entities in their respective layers.

 ---

-## 📜 Licencia
+## 📜 License
-MIT – Puedes usarlo y adaptarlo libremente.
+MIT – You can use and adapt it freely.

 ---

-## ✨ Contribuciones
+## ✨ Contributions
-¡Ideas y mejoras son bienvenidas!
-Puedes añadir:
+Ideas and improvements are welcome!
+You can add:
-- Soporte para expresiones de configuración fluida.
+- Support for fluent configuration expressions.
-- Manejo avanzado de formatos de fecha/hora.
+- Advanced date/time format handling.
-- Serialización directa desde JSON.
+- Direct serialization from JSON.

 ---

-NeoMapper: *Convierte tus objetos como por arte de magia.* 🪄
+NeoMapper: *Transform your objects as if by magic.* 🪄